rcarrata/rcarrata.github.io/_posts/2019-03-06-ocp4_route_sharding.md

 This route is exposed by default to the "router-default", using the *apps. domain route.

-Let's tweak the route, and add the label that matches to the routeSelector defined into our internal ingresscontroller:
+Let's tweak the route and add the label that matches the routeSelector defined in our internal ingresscontroller:

 ```
 # cat route-django-psql-example.yaml